Data-SUITE: Data-centric identification of in-distribution incongruous examples: Experiments

+Fig.~\ref{fig:synthetic} outlines mean coverage, deficit and excess averaged over five runs for $\Dtest^{synth}$ under the different configurations ($D_a,D_b ,D_c$).
+There is a clear variability amongst the different methods, suggesting specific methods are more suitable.
+Data-SUITE outperforms the other methods based on coverage and deficit across all configurations.
+We note the methods with poor coverage are typically ``incorrectly'' confident, i.e. small intervals with low coverage and high deficit.
 Fig.~\ref{fig:synthetic} also demonstrates a meaningful relationship that coverage and deficit are inversely related (high coverage is associated with the low deficit), as with deficit and excess.
 Although high coverage and low deficit ideally occur with low excess, we observe that high levels of coverage occur in conjunction with high levels of excess.
-Critically, however in satisfying \textbf{D3}, Data-SUITE maintains the 95\% coverage guarantees across all configurations, unlike other methods.
+Critically, however, in satisfying \textbf{D3}, Data-SUITE maintains the 95\% coverage guarantees across all configurations, unlike other methods.